ContinuumIO/numbapro-examples/README.md

 numbapro-examples
 =================

-Examples of NumbaPro in use.
+Examples of Numba and Accelerate in use.